ZafranShah/SwinT-fairSIM-and-knowledge-transfer/README.md

 > python MainModule.py 'ParameterFile.json'

-## Note on evaluation and reproducibility:
+## Reproducibility and evaluation:

-This code is capable to perform all the necessary steps during and after the training process.
-It will automatically evaluate the trained model and create a result directory to write all the results.
-Similarly, it will also create a model directory and save the trained model along with the best checkpoints in the model directory.
-Similarly. to reproduce the results of the paper all the pretrained models are available in the pretrained model directory.
+To reproduce the results of the paper all the pretrained models are available in the model directory.
+This code is capable to perform all the necessary steps for the training and test phases.
+It will automatically evaluate the model and generate a result directory to write all the results.
+Similarly, during the training process, It will also create a model directory and save the trained model along with the best checkpoints in the model directory.

 ## Important Note: